Skip to Main Content

 Lowering your DTI ratio can help improve your odds of qualifying for a home equity loan or HELOC.
 Paying down existing debt could also boost your credit score, further strengthening your application.

 To calculate your DTI ratio, divide your total monthly debt payments by your gross monthly income, then multiply that result by 100 to get a percentage.
-If that percentage exceeds 43 percent (or whatever your lender’s specific threshold is), you have a few options: You can work to pay off as much debt as you can; increase your income; or lower the loan amount.
+If that percentage exceeds your lender’s specific threshold, you have a few options: pay off as much debt as you can, increase your income or lower the loan amount.

 Adequate income

-There isn’t a set income requirement for a HELOC or home equity loan, but you do need to earn enough to meet the DTI ratio requirement for the amount of money you’re hoping to tap.
+There aren’t set income requirements for home equity loan or HELOC qualifications.
+But you do need to earn enough to meet the DTI ratio requirement for the amount of money you’re hoping to tap.
 You’ll also need to prove that you have income consistently coming in.

 Why it's important